saulvaldelvira/Morse/README.md

 It is silly, and not very professional.
 I made it purely for the sake of learning and improving my skills, so don't take it very seriously.
 Still I think it could be useful, at least for educational purposes.

 ## saulv::Morse
-Appart from the executable aplication, you can download the Morse.h file.
+Apart from the executable aplication, you can download the Morse.h file.
 It includes a class (saulv::Morse) that you can use for whatever you want.
 I dont know, maybe someone will find it useful :)

 ## How it works